 Next, the researcher attempted to explore the role of each principle contained in the GSG variable based on the results of this research.
 The GSG variables in this research consist of eight principles: transparency, accountability, responsibility, independence, fairness, participation, effectiveness and efficiency, and consensus-oriented.
 In managing BOS funds, transparency will enable effective monitoring of the use of these funds, thereby minimizing the risk of misuse or corruption.
-Therefore, the research results prove that the significance value is 0.012 < 0.05, which means that the transparency aspect has a positive effect on the performance of BOS funds and decisions taken in education management.
-The research results show a significance value of 0.034 < 0.05, which means that accountability has a positive effect on the performance of BOS funds and decisions taken in education management.
+Therefore, the research results prove that the significance value is 0.012 <0.05, which means that the transparency aspect has a positive effect on the performance of BOS fund management.
+Accountability refers to the school's obligation to be responsible for the use of BOS funds and decisions taken in education management.
+The research results show a significance value of 0.034 <0.05, which means that accountability has a positive effect on the performance of BOS fund management.
 Most schools in the research have adhered to the principles of transparency and accountability, by involving relevant parties in preparing the budget for BOS funding needs.